 No side effects were known when this review was created.
 There are no known drug interactions, but because it contains tyrosine, if you take any medicine for high blood pressure, Parkinson's disease or depression talk to your doctor and pharmacist.

-Because the product is applied topically on the scalp, if you have any skin/scalp conditions, it speaks to your dermatologist prior to using it.
+Because the product is applied topically on the scalp, if you have any skin/scalp conditions, speak to your dermatologist prior to using it.
 Testing the substance on a small part of your skin first may help reveal any side effects you may experience.

 Does Darkenyl Work?

-How well it works may vary according to the degree of gray or white you have.
-If their research is taken as gospel, one thing that seems certain is if it's going to work, you should see results after about 3-4 months of use.
+How well it works may vary according to your degree of gray or white.
+If their research is taken as gospel, one thing that seems certain is that if it's going to work, you should see results after about 3-4 months of use.

 ishwar desai says